0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Mantis/mantis.md

 ### Summary
-- A Window Domain Controller machine.
+- A Windows Domain Controller machine.
 We find a hidden credentials file when directory bruteforcing IIS on a custom port.
 - The file gives us information about the MSSQL database (the username and DB name) in plain text while the password is present in the file name as a base-64 encoded hex string.
 - Using the credentials found, we gain access to the MSSQL database which contains the password for a user called `james` who turns out to an AD user.
 - With `james`'s credentials, we're able to exploit kerberos with a known CVE (MS14-068) a.k.a pykek to forge a golden ticket.